programmingmentor/checklisty/README.md

 4. Run PostgreSQL server in docker container with `docker-compose up -d`
 5. Run migrations with `npx prisma migrate dev`
 6. Run the app with `npm run dev` or `yarn dev`
+7. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.